Bifidobacterium bifidum Rosell-71 reduces colds in new study

 Intestinal flora can also affect the growth and formation of certain organs responsible for immune health.
-And lets not forget that our gut flora affects the digestion and absorption of food which ultimately affects our nutritional status and for example the absorption of zinc and vitamin C and antioxidants which all also contribute towards a healthy immunity.
+And lets not forget that our gut flora affects the digestion and absorption of food (follow link to Probiotics Learning Lab) which ultimately affects our nutritional status and for example the absorption of zinc and vitamin C and antioxidants which all also contribute towards a healthy immunity.

 Specific Strains for Specific Conditions

 More research is required on exactly when and how much probiotic can make the optimum difference.
 However a key outcome of this study is that the strain Bifidobacterium bifidum Rosell-71 had the most beneficial effect when given to adults and assessed for its immune supporting properties.
-Whilst in this study the strain Lactobacillus acidophilus Rosell-52 had no significant effect, we know that this latter strain has been tested and shown to have numerous health properties, for example in 2010 was found to help reduce anxiety when taken with another strain (read more about the anxiety study here).
+Whilst in this study the strain Lactobacillus acidophilus Rosell-52 had no significant effect, we know that this latter strain has been tested and shown to have numerous health properties, for example in 2011 was found to help reduce anxiety when taken with another strain3.
 We also know that all three strains of bacteria studied in this cold and flu trial, when combined with a prebiotic, were found to help support immunity in children and reduced infection by 25%!
 So here we see how this study adds to the understanding that when it comes to probiotics, it is important to get the best strain for any given condition.